Use Segmentation & Compensating Controls to Protect the Network

 When it is not possible to put in place the ideal security protection, security professionals should choose, implement, and document compensating controls.
 Doing so is not only a best practice but also often a regulatory requirement.

-Network security engineers put in place compensating controls when a primary control cannot be implemented, to help provide a similar level of defense to help manage risk.
-It is not meant to be a permanent solution, and the use of compensating controls should be documented and revisited on a regular basis until an ideal technology solution can be put in place.
-For example, a sensitive system may have a critical vulnerability.
-A network security engineer may not be able to patch the vulnerability possible because the vendor no longer provides patches.
-This is true of systems running on Microsoft 2003 servers, which Microsoft stopped supporting in 2015.
-Ideally, the security team works with the business to upgrade the server to a new type the vendor still supports.
-If this cannot be done, the security team may take the system offline and segment it in a heavily protected part of the network.
-This minimizes the chance that the vulnerability can be exploited from the public internet, while putting in place compensating controls to manage the residual risk.
+Network security engineers put in place compensating controls when a primary control can't be implemented, to help provide a similar level of defense to help manage risk.
+It isn't meant to be a permanent solution, and the use of compensating controls should be documented and revisited regularly until an ideal technology solution can be put in place.
+For example, a sensitive system may have a critical vulnerability that can't be immediately patched because the vendor no longer provides patches or a patch is not yet available.
+In this case, the security team can segment the system by placing it on a separate Virtual Local Area Network (VLAN) or subnet..
+This limits the potential attack surface, minimizing the chance that the vulnerability can be exploited from the public internet.
 The security team should work with the business team to come up with a plan, resources, and a timeline to eventually migrate the system to a newer server with patches supported by the vendor.

 Knowledge Check